 With a Burmese style chedi, viharn with Lanna architecture, and motifs of Hindu mythological creatures, Wat Mahawan is a temple rich in the cultural heritage of Thailand.
 The complex also has an ubosot, the prayer hall where monks are ordained.
 The Ho Trai, which once contained scriptures with teachings of the Buddha, now serves as the residence of the temple's abbot.

-Situated in Mae Rim, Wat Phraphutthabat Si Roi is an important Buddhist temple, since the temple grounds are said to contain footprints of the Buddha.
+Situated in Mae Rim, Wat Phraphutthabat Si Roi is among the holiest Buddhist temples in Chiang Mai, since the temple grounds are said to contain footprints of Buddha.
 The temple structure itself is magnificently carved with bright colours and golden panels, along with a refreshing dose of greenery beautifying the compound, making it a feast for the eyes as well as the soul.

 Wat Tha Ton is an important Buddhist temple in the village of Tha Ton.
 It is well-known for its stunning crystal pagoda, or Chedi Kaew, which is strikingly visible from afar.
 Adorned with inscriptions and sculptures of mythical stories, the compound houses a school, meditation centre and community outreach programs for the hill tribes, while also offering a scenic view of the country below.

 Surrounded by thick jungles and lush vegetation, Wat Tham Pha Plong is a forest temple not far from the Chiang Dao mountains.
 The striking golden pagoda of the temple standing tall is visible even from a distance.
 The ascent to the temple is not easy, since it is reached after a hike up some 500 steps.
 The temple is known for the peaceful vibe and magnificent view it offers.